mrinalini-m/mrinalini/content/posts/articles/multiple-github-accounts/multiple-github-accounts.md

 date: 2020-09-06
 slug: 'multiple-github-accounts'
 category: articles
+tags:
+  - tutorial
+  - git
 ---

-<span style="font-weight: 600;">Issue</span>: You need to use two different github accounts from one computer.
-You don't want to have to configure your ssh keys every time you switch accounts.
-And you don't want to edit the repo's ssh address every time you clone a repo either [as suggested by a lot of online tutorials](https://medium.com/@xiaolishen/use-multiple-ssh-keys-for-different-github-accounts-on-the-same-computer-7d7103ca8693).
+<span style="font-weight: 600;">Issue</span>:

+1. You need to use two different github accounts from one computer.
+2. You don't want to have to configure your ssh keys every time you switch accounts.
+3. You don't want to edit the repo's ssh address every time you clone a repo either [as suggested by a lot of online tutorials](https://medium.com/@xiaolishen/use-multiple-ssh-keys-for-different-github-accounts-on-the-same-computer-7d7103ca8693).

 <span style="font-weight: 600;">Solution</span>: You put all your work repos in one folder and update your ssh config to conditionally use a different SSH key.
 Everything else will use the default ssh key (your personal account).